-Let’s face it, getting people—a lot of people—to actually subscribe to a mailing list isn’t easy.
-With an overwhelming amount of email already flooding our inboxes, enticing people to sign up for even more email is a growing challenge.
+Let’s face it, getting people—a lot of people—to subscribe to a mailing list isn’t easy.
+With an overwhelming amount of emails already flooding our inboxes, enticing people to sign up for even more emails is a growing challenge.
 In fact, according to Sumo, the average email opt-in rate across all verticals is only about 1.95%.

-But for most of us, email is still an important part of our marketing strategy and increasing the number of opt-ins is a critical success factor when it comes to the effectiveness of our email marketing programs.
-Most people (91%) check their email every day, and the majority of business leaders and marketers still tout email to be among the top marketing channels with respect to ROI.
+But for most of us, email is still an essential part of our marketing strategy, and increasing the number of opt-ins is a critical success factor in the effectiveness of our email marketing programs.
+Most people (91%) check their email every day, and the majority of business leaders and marketers still tout email to be among the top marketing channels when calculating ROI.

 How to Get More Email Subscribers

 - Don't keep your email subscription a secret.

 - Leverage pop-up forms.

 - Demonstrate immediate value.